syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ## Exporting annotations to FDF file

-To export annotation data to the FDF file from PDF document, you can use the ImportAnnotations method in PdfLoadedDocument class.
+To export annotation data to the FDF file from PDF document, you can use the ExportAnnotations method in PdfLoadedDocument class.

 {% tabs %}